KiWindows/wintermcfg/readme.md

 ## Introduction

 This is my personnal configuration I will use for my Windows Terminal.
+I used tutorials on Youtube and official MS documentation.